 A resume and cover letter is often your first impression to an employer and you want the impression to be outstanding.
-See the Resume Handbook (PDF, 1.79MB) for information on how to develop a polished resume, cover letter, professional reference sheet, and thank you letter.
-Also, attend a resume clinic to get your questions answered by a CDS staff member.
-See the schedule of Workshops & Events (PDF, 683.6KB) for details.
+See resume resources for information on how to develop a polished resume, cover letter, professional reference sheet, and thank you letter.
+Also, attend a weekly Drop-In Career Counseling to get your questions answered by a CDS staff member.

 Job Search Strategies

 - Try several job search methods.
 If you limit your job search to just one method, you will limit your options.
 To be competitive in today's market, you should use multiple methods.
 No one job search method will reveal all of the jobs out there.
 Not every kind of job or industry is represented in every job search method.
 If you want to maximize your options, you will need to use multiple methods.

 - Start early.
 Some employers, especially larger organizations, look to recruit and hire many months in advance of the anticipated work-start date.
 If you do not start early, you can still find opportunities but you will have missed out on some of the options.
 It can take an average of six months to complete the entire recruitment process.